Stan125/jekyll-doc-project/_docs/Sites/workshops_and_workflows.md

 #### Statistical Modelling

 ##### Linear Models 1: Linear Regression, ANOVA, ANCOVA and Repeated Measures (a Simple Mixed Model)
-Focuses on Practical Data Analysis by presenting Statistical Workflows appliable in any software for 4 of the most common univariate analyses: linear regression, ANOVA, ANCOVA, and repeated measures (a simple mixed model) – all assuming a normal (gaussian) residual.
+This workshop focuses on practical data analysis by presenting statistical workflows appliable in any software for 4 of the most common univariate analyses: linear regression, ANOVA, ANCOVA, and repeated measures (a simple mixed model) – all assuming a normal (gaussian) residual.
 These workflows can be easily extended to more complex models.
 The R code used to create output is also included.
   * [Linear Models 1 v1.22](assets/files/Linear%20Models%20I%20-%20regression%2C%20ANOVA%2C%20ANCOVA%2C%20repeated%20measures%20HANDOUTS%20v1.22%2029-8-2022.pdf)

 ##### Linear Models 2: Logistic and Poisson/Count Regression - An Introduction to Generalised Linear Models
-Focuses on Practical Data Analysis by presenting Statistical Workflows applicable in any software for 2 of the more common GLMMs: Logistic regression for binary data (using a Binomial distribution); and Poisson/count regression for count data (using a Poisson distribution).
+This workshop focuses on practical data analysis by presenting statistical workflows applicable in any software for 2 of the more common GLMMs: Logistic regression for binary data (using a Binomial distribution); and Poisson/count regression for count data (using a Poisson distribution).
 The GLM framework is also described in detail.
 The R code used to create output is also included.
   * [Linear Models 2 v2.8](assets/files/Linear%20Models%20II%20Logistic%20and%20Poisson%20regression-an%20intro%20to%20GLMs%20HANDOUTS%20v2.8%202-9-2022.pdf)

 ##### Linear Models 3: Advanced Topics, Tips , and Tricks